solo-io/gloo-ref-arch/security/auth/oauth/google/README.md

 This should return a 200 and the html for the page.

+## Setup oauth

+Now we will update the virtual service to require authentication via oauth with Google as the OIDC provider.

 ### Store the google client secret

 In order to authenticate with Google, Gloo needs a client secret ID and value from Google.
 This can be created in the [google console](https://console.developers.google.com/apis/credentials), and will be associated with one of your GCP projects so that users in that project can authenticate with oauth.

 Store this secret value in an environment variable called `CLIENT_SECRET`.
 Now this secret can be written to Kubernetes with `glooctl create secret --client-secret $CLIENT_SECRET google-oauth`.